HVbajoria/SerenityLife/README.md

 * With a mind-pleasing and intuitive UI, SerenityLife empowers users to navigate the application effectively, making the assessment process straightforward and stress-free.
 * Leveraging the PHQ-9 questionnaire, a widely recognized and validated tool, SerenityLife generates consistent and reliable results, ensuring users receive accurate feedback on their mental well-being.
 * The chatbot provides immediate and confidential feedback to users, encouraging them to seek further support or take necessary actions to improve their mental health.
-* SerenityLife collaborates with mental health experts to adhere to clinical guidelines and ethical standards, ensuring a safe and reliable platform for users seeking support.
 * SerenityLife ensures user privacy and confidentiality throughout the assessment process, fostering a safe space for individuals to open up about their mental health.

  ## Tech Stack:
  The following tech stacks have been used to create the application and deploy it.
- * **HTML, CSS and JavaScript** to build the application.
+ * **HTML5, CSS3 and JavaScript** to build the application.
 * **JSON** to create the .JSON file which will be used to configure, build and deploy the application on Microsoft Azure.
- * **Microsoft Azure AI Health Care Services** to create a responsive chatbot that assess the severity of depression using the PHQ-9 questionnaire.
+ * **Microsoft Azure AI Health Care Services** to create a responsive chatbot that assesses the severity of depression using the PHQ-9 questionnaire.
  * **Microsoft Azure App Service** to deploy the web application for anyone across the globe to access it.
  * **GitHub** to host the source code, use the version control (collaboration history) to understand the changes, and go back and forth if required to complete the software.